reuters-graphics/style/packages/guide/content/graphics-rig/copy-and-translation/page.md

 **You must at least have an `en` locale directory.** (Included by default!)

-The **folder name is critical** and used as a key throughout the rig to get content and indicate what locale is being built.
+The **folder name is critical** and used as a key throughout the rig to get content and indicate which locale is being built.

 Beyond the folder, your content files can be named whatever you like.
 That said, all translation tools in the rig -- including [localeMarkdown](../writing-code/#localeMarkdown), [localeData](../writing-code/#localeData), [gt.gettext](../writing-code/#gtgettext) and [ttags](../writing-code/#Translation-with-ttag) -- **expect all locale folders to contain the same files.** So be sure each locale folder is a mirror of the others.